timklapdor/csulx/_strategies/Asynchronous-Discussions.md

 #### Motivation

-The goal in this subject was to affect ongoing, reliable and regular participation in asynchronous discussion using Interact 2 for this subject each forum was carefully designed to maximise different aspects of the subject experience.
+The goal in this subject was to affect ongoing, reliable and regular participation in asynchronous discussion.
+Using Interact 2 each forum was carefully designed to maximise different aspects of the subject experience.
 Being a capstone subject for a Masters degree another objective was to provide an avenue for deeper student involvement in the asynchronous forum through moderation and summary production.

 #### Implementation

 The Interact 2 Forum for this subject is designed to be a typical discussion area with many pre-established forums to meet the needs of learner-content and learner-learner interaction objectives.
 The Introduction forum is a starting point for students to connect and share; the ‘Cafe is open’ forum deliberately segments any social chit-chat and interaction; the Subject module and Subject assessment forums provide clear pathways for interacting around the content and student synthesis of this; the colloquium forum provides another area to share and discuss guest colloquiums.
 In addition the guest colloquium forum applies a requirement (not assessed) for students in groups to provide a summary of the colloquium and then moderate an ongoing discussion, further supporting interactive learning and deeper understanding of the content through active collaboration.

-This presentation by Julie *[Discussion Forums: Dissection and design](https://docs.google.com/presentation/d/13gdFkfMJfmSbdRmiTYBQsTDspgFdE71OJ5sqI2Gl3LI/pub?start=false&loop=false&delayms=3000)* provides an insight into this practice.
+This presentation by Julie *[Discussion Forums: Dissection and design](https://docs.google.com/presentation/d/13gdFkfMJfmSbdRmiTYBQsTDspgFdE71OJ5sqI2Gl3LI/pub?start=false&loop=false&delayms=3000)* provides further insight into this practice.

 ![Labelled diagram of Discussion Forum Design](../images/practices/Asynchronous-Discussion-ETL523.png){: .u-full-width}
 </div>